-Even though schools are advancing in their teaching, not enough is being done to teach students HOW to learn.
-Many students from primary through to university are being penalised when they were never taught how to learn in the first place.
+Even though schools are advancing in their teaching, not enough having done to teach students HOW to learn.
+Many students from primary through to university having penalty when they were never taught how to learn in the first place.
 What is worse is that there have been proven techniques for a long time.
 An example of this is Richard Feynman’s model, known as the Feynman technique.
 The Nobel prize winner suggests, much like Einstein, that if you can’t explain an idea simply, you simply do not understand it.
 The technique goes like this:

 - Pick a topic you want to learn.